RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Everything.md

   <div class="image-caption">Sonitus Surround Comp</div>
 {:/nomarkdown}

+I don't use surround, so I have nothing to say.

 ### BREVERB 2

 {::nomarkdown}
   <img src="/assets/Cakewalk/BREVERB2.png" alt="BREVERB 2 ">
   <div class="image-caption">BREVERB 2 </div>
 {:/nomarkdown}

+Fantastic reverb plugin that could warrant its own reverb.
+The Cakewalk version is missing some "spaces" and presets (obviously), but the Hall and Room modes alone are perfectly fine for most uses.

+There's also fewer parameters for adjustment.
+Each of the modes is missing 2-3 parameter panels, with some knobs missing on each panel.

+It doesn't really matter.
+It's an awesome inclusion, and probably the best included Reverb along with Apple's new [Chromaverb]({% post_url 2018-01-26-Cool-things-in-Logic-Pro-X-Part-10-4 %}#chromaverb).
+It's not as fun to watch as Chromaverb though :)

 ### TH3